 My wife would describe herself as goal-oriented and enjoys planning for the future.

 We both do.

-IRAs help make those plans reality by setting aside money in a tax-advantaged account to compound over many years.
+IRAs help make those plans reality by setting aside money in tax-advantaged investments to compound over many years.
 This compounding is the surest path for seeing how to build wealth.

-As she’s come to see others in her field build their practices, she’s also come to appreciate building passive income streams to earn money even when you don’t work.
+As she’s come to see others in her field build their practices, she’s also come to appreciate buying assets that make money even when you don’t work.
 By owning a part of a practice with multiple doctors, she can share in the mutual work of others.